riccardocagnasso/pickone/README.md

 pickone
 =======

-PickOne is a small handy library designed let the user choose between a set of values
+PickOne is a small handy library designed let the user choose between a set of values.

 Examples
 --------